importPI19fromDHGE/k8s-gr4/app/README.md

 rust version of a simple todo rest-api using [splx](https://github.com/launchbadge/sqlx) and [actix-web](https://github.com/actix/actix-web)

 ---
-As Setup is rustc/cargo required.
+For development rustc/cargo is required.
 It is recommended to follow this [Setup](https://www.rust-lang.org/tools/install).
 > [rustc](https://www.rust-lang.org/) => compiler | [cargo](https://doc.rust-lang.org/cargo/guide/why-cargo-exists.html) => package manager and more

 ## Docker